demisto/content/Packs/Cisco-umbrella-cloud-security/Integrations/Cisco-umbrella-cloud-security/README.md

-This integration was integrated and tested with version xx of Cisco Umbrella Cloud Security_EF-copy
+This integration was integrated and tested with version xx of Cisco Umbrella Cloud Security.
 ## Configure Cisco Umbrella Cloud Security on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Cisco Umbrella Cloud Security_EF-copy.
+2. Search for Cisco Umbrella Cloud Security.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Required** |